KhiopsML/khiops-doc/docs/tutorials/kni.md

 ## Conclusion

 KNI provides a powerful and flexible solution for real-time deployment of Khiops models.
 Its efficiency, versatility, and ease of integration make it an ideal choice for developers and integrators looking to enhance their data science workflows with real-time scoring capabilities.
 By leveraging KNI, you can ensure that your applications are responsive, efficient, and capable of handling complex data processing tasks in real-time.
-Additionally, KNI can be used in conjunction with Khiops [drivers][drivers] to seamlessly access and process data stored in cloud storage solutions, further enhancing its utility in diverse deployment scenarios.

-[drivers]: ./storage.md